A Guide to Understanding SSDI vs SSI Benefits

 Social Security Disability Insurance, SSDI, is for people who have a work history.
 The program is similar to any type of insurance where you pay premiums when you don’t need help in order to be insured in case there comes a time when you DO need help.

-For SSDI, Social Security taxes are taken out of your wages in lieu of a monthly premium.
-Paying enough social security taxes over time earns you “insured status.”
+Social Security takes SSDI taxes out of your wages instead of charging a monthly premium.
+Paying enough Social Security taxes over time grants “insured status.”
 Generally speaking, once you stop full-time work, you continue to have insured status for five additional years.
 If you return to work, your insured status period may be extended.

 The easiest way to find out if you are insured, or when your insured status ends, is to call your local social security office and ask for your “Date Last Insured.”
 Having this date available if you call an attorney’s office for assistance will be extremely helpful for evaluating your Social Security disability case.